ranjitharangaswamy/ranjitharangaswamy.github.io/README.md

-# Minimal Research Theme :microscope:

-Ranjitha's simple and elegant one-page theme for research/academia.
+Ranjitha's simple and elegant one-page theme for research.